-My youngest baby turned one a few weeks ago and I would like to take this opportunity to reflect upon her birth, through my abdominal cavity which was sliced open while I lay awake with my own internal organs on a table by the bed.
+My youngest baby turned one a few weeks ago and I would like to take this opportunity to reflect upon her birth.

 In no particular order:

-1. Get your hair done and your eyebrows waxed a few days ahead of time.
-I did blow dry my hair, but I did not wax my eyebrows and now this picture has been on Facebook for YEARS.
-Try to concentrate on the baby and not the caterpillars over my eyes.
-I dare you.
+1. Get your hair done and your eyebrows waxed a few days ahead of time if you can.
+I know it sounds vain, but do this for you.
+You are going to be puffy and bloated and on drugs and people are going to be telling you how beautiful they think you look and wanting to take lots of pictures.
+You will probably not be able to shower for a few days.
+I did blow dry my hair, but I did not do my eyebrows before we went to the hospital and now this picture has been on Facebook for YEARS.
+Try to concentrate on the gorgeous baby in my arms and not the caterpillars over my eyes.
+I dare you. 😉

 2. You are not allowed to wear make-up, lotion, perfume, or deodorant on the day of your operation.
 I have no idea why you can’t wear deodorant, but you can’t.

 3. This was the best advice I got from my friend Shelley: Go buy 4 or 5 old lady night gowns for your hospital bag.
-Get the ones with snaps down the front.
+You know your great grandma’s flower printed “house coat?”
+Go get one.
+Get the ones with snaps or zippers down the front.
 They are perfect for breast feeding and you aren’t going to want to wear pants for a while.
+Even if you aren’t planning to have a c-section, stick some of these in your hospital bag, because you just never know.
+I found mine at Kohl’s.

 4. They are going to give you very strange disposable one-size-fits-all mesh underwear.
 Take extra.
 Especially if you have staples.
 Getting real underwear snagged on your stomach staples is no fun.

 5. Speaking of staples, don’t worry at all about having these removed in a few weeks.
-It doesn’t hurt any worse than having your eyebrows waxed.
+I was terrified of this because staple removal sounded like something out of a Frankenstein movie, but it doesn’t hurt any worse than plucking your eyebrows.
 (For more on eyebrows, see #1.)
+If you get stitches instead of staples you won’t need to worry about this.

-7. Speaking of shoulder pain, apparently agonizing shoulder pain can also be a sign of gas.
+7. Intense shoulder pain can be a sign of gas.
 Don’t ask me how I know this.

 8. Speaking of gas, you can’t eat anything until you pass it.
 And you will be starving because you can’t eat anything after midnight the day before your procedure either.
 You might have to go a full day or even two without food.
 But you will have a morphine drip, so that’s a plus.

 9. Be prepared to embrace the maxi-pad.
 Not only will you be wearing GIGANTIC ones for days, maybe weeks, afterward.
-Also, you might not be able to handle tampons anymore because they aggravate your scar tissue.
+Also, you might not be able to handle tampons for a while because they aggravate your scar tissue.
 Don’t ask me how I know this either.

 10. No matter how scary it seems, just like a vaginal birth, in the end it will be worth it.
 You will probably even be willing to do it again.